jmarndt/fastapi_template/README.md

 ```

 ### As systemd
 For systems with systemd, you can create a service to run the API by running the `create_systemd_service.py` script.
-This script will utilize the `run_api.py` script with the `--prod` flag, so make sure to edit the `run_api.py` default settings to your liking, or edit the `create_systemd_service.py` accordingly.
+This script will utilize the `run_api.py` script with the `--prod` flag, so make sure to edit the `run_api.py` settings to your liking, or edit the `create_systemd_service.py` accordingly.